preciso-in/gha-sonarqube-docker/Readme.md

 - Super Linter for Static Code Analysis

+- Nektos Act for local Development.
+If local machine is Arm Based SoC like Apple M Machines, you can use GCP Cloud shell to run Act.

 ---

 ## Features

 - [x] Scripts - using Makefile
 - [x] SuperLinter
+  - Use locally with docker.
+Run "make start_super_linter_docker"
+  - Part of Github Actions Workflow.
+- [x] Use Nektos Act for faster development
 - [ ] Gcloud to create GCP resources
 - [ ] Terraform to create GCP Resources.
 - [ ] Github Variables for Project, Storage Bucket, etc.